AngeloFranciscoSA/Flask-with-ChromeApp/README.md

         --windowed (not open cmd viewer)
         --add-data (import the templates and static folders to .exe) --icon (just put a icon on your .exe)

+Comments:

+    I use a method to most compact the project is, do all the thing in on page.
+    You can create more pages!
+    Just using the render_template() and redirect() in FLASK!
+    Flask is simple!